 Well, I was super intrigued by this.
 My skin tends to be dry and winters here in Michigan are long and pretty drying on the skin.
-Sometimes in the coldest parts of the winter when my skin feels all chapped and dry, I just slather straight vaseline on my hands before bed.
-It’s cheap and pretty effective, but a little on the greasy side.
-Kathryn’s recipe sounded like a great alternative to that approach and I decided to give it a try.
+Sometimes in the coldest parts of the winter when my skin feels all chapped and dry, I use to resort to putting straight vaseline on my hands before bed.
+This glycerin spray recipe sounded like a great alternative to that approach and I decided to give it a try.

 The Key Ingredient: Glycerin